 We’ve narrowed down hundreds of submissions to bring you 35 B2B innovators who have been leading the charge in creative revenue generation.
-Now it’s up to you to choose who will be crowned as an Innovator of the Year at the B2B Sales & Marketing Exchange event this August in Boston.
+Now it’s up to you to choose who will be crowned as an Innovator of the Year at the B2B Sales & Marketing Exchange event in October.

 Click to learn more about each B2B innovator.

 Jes Hagen created and ran a project to identify ExtraHop Networks’ highest propensity-to-buy accounts globally.
 This has now become the company’s new ICP, where its account targeting has gone beyond typical demographic and technographic data points.
 She also strategized this scoring to be worked into the company’s MQL threshold and lead routing to produce better quality opportunities and a stronger pipeline through the Inside Sales organization.
 This has helped the entire organization better listen, show credibility and align with an account’s buying stage and open pain-points/use cases.